May 5, 2018

 In April the price was cut to $1,110 after only 30 sets had been sold.
 Only 500 were built, and most were never sold, because there was very little programming in color at the time, and the set was expensive and temperamental.
 This is one of only a few of these sets still in existence.”

 * Added by author.
-Actually it appears the Admiral C1617A was the first all electronic color television offered for sale.
+We respectfully point to the fact that it appears the Admiral C1617A was the first all electronic color television offered for sale.
 See this page.
 The Westinghouse H840CK15 may have been the first electronic color set sold, but no one knows for sure.
 We found photographic evidence that an Admiral C1617A was in a dealer showroom as early as January 17, 1954 and evidence the first documented sale (discovered by this author) was sometime prior to May 16, 1954 in a restaurant and “a few sets were in installed in private Chicago area homes” earlier.
 How much earlier?
-We do not know when the first Westinghouse color set was first sold.
+As to the Westinghouse H840CK15, the earliest evidence of a purchase found by this author so far, was sometime prior to April 27, 1954.

 Westinghouse Starts Production January 10, 1954